Fritz Strassmann: Activities during Nazi rule

 In 1933 Strassmann resigned from the Society of German Chemists when it became part of a Nazi-controlled public corporation.
 He was blacklisted by the Nazi regime.
-As a result, he could not work in the chemical industry nor could he receive his habilitation as required to be an independent researcher in Germany at the time.
+As a result, he could not work in the chemical industry nor could he receive his habilitation, as required to be an independent researcher in Germany at the time.
 Lise Meitner encouraged Otto Hahn to find an assistantship for Strassmann at half pay, and he eventually became a special assistant to Meitner and Hahn.
 Strassmann considered himself fortunate, for "despite my affinity for chemistry, I value my personal freedom so highly that to preserve it I would break stones for a living."

 Strassman's wife Maria supported his refusal to join the Nazi Party.
-During World War II they concealed a Jewish woman, musician Andrea Wolfenstein, in their apartment for months, putting themselves and their three-year-old son at risk.
-Strassman continued his research in radiochemistry during World War II, although he did not work on weapons development.
+During World War II they concealed a Jewish woman, musician Andrea Wolfenstein, in their apartment for months, putting themselves and their three-year-old son at risk especially considering the housekeeper and downstairs neighbors were Nazi supporters.

+Strassmann continued his research in radiochemistry during World War II, although he did not work on weapons development.
 He disdained the Nazi regime and is reported to have said, "If my work would lead to Hitler having an atomic bomb I would kill myself."

-Career
+Discovery of nuclear fission

 Hahn and Meitner made use of Strassmann's expertise in analytical chemistry in their investigations of the products resulting from bombarding uranium with neutrons.
-Of these three scientists, only Strassmann was able to remain focused on their joint experimental investigations.
+Of these three scientists, only Strassmann remained focused on their joint experimental investigations.
 Meitner, being Jewish, was forced to leave Nazi Germany, and Hahn had extensive administrative duties.

 In 1937 and 1938, scientists Irène Joliot-Curie and Paul Savič reported results from their investigations on irradiating uranium with neutrons.
 They were unable to identify the substances that formed as a result of the uranium irradiation.
-Strassmann, with Hahn, was able to identify the element barium as a major end product in the neutron bombardment of uranium, through a decay chain.
+Strassmann, with Hahn, identified the element barium as a major end product in the neutron bombardment of uranium, through a decay chain.
 The result was surprising because of the large difference in atomic number of the two elements, uranium having atomic number 92 and barium having atomic number 56.

-In December 1938, Hahn and Strassmann sent a manuscript to Naturwissenschaften reporting the results of their experiments on detection of barium as a product of neutron bombardment of uranium Otto Frisch confirmed Strassman and Hahn's report experimentally on 13 January 1939.
-Frisch and Meitner explained Strassman's and Hahn's findings as being from nuclear fission.
+In December 1938, Hahn and Strassmann sent a manuscript to Die Naturwissenschaften reporting the results of their experiments on detection of barium as a product of neutron bombardment of uranium.
+Robert Frisch confirmed Strassman and Hahn's report experimentally on 13 January 1939.
+Frisch and Meitner explained Strassman's and Hahn's findings as being from nuclear fission, which they named.
 In 1944, Hahn received the Nobel Prize for Chemistry for the discovery of nuclear fission, although Fritz Strassmann had been acknowledged as an equal collaborator in the discovery.